Hanging scroll

 A hanging scroll is one of the many traditional ways to display and exhibit East Asian painting and calligraphy.
-The hanging scroll was displayed in a room for appreciation; it is to be distinguished from the handscroll, which was narrower and designed to be viewed flat on a table in sections and then stored away again.
+They are different from handscrolls, which are narrower and designed to be viewed flat on a table.

-Hanging scrolls are generally intended to be displayed for short periods of time and are then rolled up to be tied and secured for storage.
-The hanging scrolls are rotated according to season or occasion, and such works are never intended to be on permanent display.
-The painting surface of the paper or silk can be mounted with decorative brocade silk borders.
-In the composition of a hanging scroll, the foreground is usually at the bottom of the scroll while the middle and far distances are at the middle and top respectively.
+Hanging scrolls are generally intended to be displayed for short periods of time, after which they are rolled up and tied for storage.
+They are traditionally rotated according to season or occasion, rather than be on permanent display.
+Their artwork could be mounted with decorative brocade silk borders.
+The craft of creating a hanging scroll is considered an art in itself.

-The traditional craft involved in creating a hanging scroll is considered an art in itself.
-Mountings for Chinese paintings can be divided into a few types, such as handscrolls, hanging scrolls, album leaves, and screens amongst others.
-In the hanging scroll the actual painting is mounted on paper, and provided at the top with a stave, to which is attached a hanging cord, and at the bottom with a roller.

 History

-Scrolls originated in their earliest form from literature and other texts written on bamboo strips and silk banners across ancient China.
+Scrolls originated in their earliest form from texts written on bamboo strips and silk banners across ancient China.
 The earliest hanging scrolls are related to and developed from silk banners in early Chinese history.
 These banners were long and hung vertically on walls.
 Such silk banners and hanging scroll paintings were found at Mawangdui dating back to the Han dynasty (206 BCE – 220 CE).
-By the time of the Tang dynasty (618–907), the aesthetic and structural objectives for hanging scrolls were summarized, which are still followed to this day.
-During the early Song dynasty (960–1279), the scrolls became well suited to the art styles of the artists, consequently hanging scrolls were made in many different sizes and proportions.
+The aesthetic and structural objectives for hanging scrolls were summarized by the time of the Tang dynasty (618–907) and are still followed in the present day.
+During the early Song dynasty (960–1279), artists found that hanging scrolls were well suited to their art styles.

-Originally introduced to Japan from China as a means of spreading Buddhism, it has found a place in Japanese culture and art and plays an important role in interior decoration.
+Originally introduced to Japan from China as a means of spreading Buddhism, hanging scrolls found a place in Japanese culture and art and plays an important role in interior decoration.

 Description

-The hanging scroll provides an artist with a vertical format to display his art on a wall.
-It is one of the most common types of scrolls for Chinese painting and calligraphy.
-Horizontal hanging scrolls are also very frequently used and a common form.
-The hanging scroll is different from the handscroll in that the latter is not hung.
-The handscroll is a long narrow scroll for displaying a series of scenes in Chinese painting.
-This scroll is intended to be viewed section for section during the unrolling and flat on a table, which is in contrast to a hanging scroll that is appreciated in its entirety while guiding the eyes through the artwork.
+Hanging scrolls provide a vertical format to display art on walls.
+They are one of the most common types of scrolls for Chinese painting and calligraphy.
+They are made in many different sizes and proportions.
+Horizontal hanging scrolls are also a common form.

+Hanging scrolls are different from the handscrolls.
+A handscroll is a long narrow scroll for displaying a series of scenes in Chinese painting.
+It intended to be viewed section for section, flat on a table, during its unrolling.
+In contrast, a hanging scroll is appreciated in its entirety.

 Mounting styles

-There are several hanging scroll styles for mounting, such as:
+There are several hanging scroll styles for mounting, known in Chinese as: